Amazon’s three-pronged plan for taking over your home

 “Our vision is very much like the internet, versus I think the kinds of competition that you see in mobile handsets, for example,” he says.
 “We believe in allowing for the proliferation and even, in the very near-term, interaction between different AIs.”

-That’s comforting to hear, but it doesn’t means Amazon is slowing down its ease-of-use efforts in the name of interoperability.
+That’s comforting to hear, but it doesn’t mean Amazon is slowing down its ease-of-use efforts in the name of interoperability.
 The rest of the industry, as always, will just have to catch up.